erannuc/germline_pipeline_v7/README.md

 ## Detect positions with variability based on individual case and control samples <a name="samples_analysis"></a>

 The following script uses the slurm grid to create lists of positions with observed variability, based on individual case and control samples.
-See lists of samples which were used in the v7 analysis in this directory
+See lists of samples which were used in the v7 analysis in this directory.
+Overall in version 7 there were 484 control samples and 261 case samples.

 ```
 python slurm_detect_variants_v7.py -outdir [output directory] -c [control_pool_samples_file] -t [case_pool_samples_file]